-The new tailings facility is proposed for the Stage 4 Expansion and is expected to be required in mid 2029.
-The environmental approval process is outlined in Figure 20-1 below.
+The new tailings facility will be needed for any future expansions to the mine.
+If this new TSF is required, the environmental approval process is outlined in Figure 20-1 below.

 The Kainantu Gold Mine currently operates under an Environmental Management and Monitoring Plan ("EMMP").
 A revised EMMP is required for submission to CEPA for review and approval subsequent to the receipt of an amended environmental permit.
 As of the time of the release of this report, K92ML is developing the revised EMMP based on the results of the completed EIS and issuance of the revised EP-L3(34).
 Additional details related to the revised EMMP are provided in Section 20.6.